-Social media has always been visually-led and the rise and rise of platforms like Instagram suggests the trend is continuing.
+Social media has always been visually-led and the rise of platforms such as Instagram suggests the trend is continuing.
 It’s well-documented that posts across virtually all social networks perform better if they contain great imagery.
 There are several sources of good-quality, royalty-free images on the web but where businesses can excel is through bespoke, original images and graphics that draw engagement from their audience.

 Graphic design for social media